abhimita/process_lineage/README.md

-# Process Lineage - see the dependency graph using NetworkX
+# Process Lineage - Dependency graph using NetworkX

 Every complex data processing environment consists of hundreds of data pipelines.
 Each of these pipelines is called a workflow.
 A workflow may have several steps to move data around.
 Every unit of work within a workflow is referred as task.
 These tasks have dependency among them.
 Tasks within a workflow along-with their dependencies can be viewed as a directed acyclic graph (DAG).